Pivot Points Trading Strategy: Trade Support and Resistance Levels

 Mapping Out Support and Resistance

 Once you have that main PP, you plot out the potential support and resistance levels around it.
-These are like magnets where the price might pause or reverse.
-You calculate them with the following formulas:
+These are areas where the price might pause or reverse direction.
+The formulas are:

 How to Trade Using Pivot Points: Core Strategies

 Think of pivot points as a map of key price levels.
-Here are a few straightforward ways traders use that map to find opportunities, depending on whether the market is stuck in a range or starting to make a big move.
+Here are a few straightforward ways traders use that map to find opportunities.

 The Bounce Strategy (For Ranging Markets)